miku86/javascript-beginners/README.md

 What we've learned:

-- READ: object method readTodos()
+- what an object is
-- CREATE: object method createTodo()
+- how we use an object
-- UPDATE: object method updateTodo()
+- why we use an object
-- DELETE: object method deleteTodo()
+- what encapsulation means

 ---